henrywatkins/python-euler/README.md

 $$
 find all the amicable numbers by simple search of all below max number.

+#### Problem 22

+load in file with `with open` then trip and split the names into a list.
+Sort with `sorted`, then use `enumerate` to get index and multiply with name score.
+This names score comes from `dict` with enumerated alphabet values.

 #### Problem 24

 Create the lexicographic permutations of the numbers 0 to 9.
 There is a standard djikstra's algorithm for this.
 Find the rightmost index that is larger than its left neighbour, then swap all the elements up to the next value.
 Then